 It's also crucial to take the time to provide post-training reinforcement—especially now that you have time for it.
 According to the RAIN Group, best-in-class companies with a training retention plan have 31% more sales reps reach quota than the industry average and a 10% higher year-over-year increase in corporate revenue.

-We've developed a free 2-week email course, the Sales Pipeline Academy, to help you make more sales with our exclusive advice and insights.
+We've developed a free 2-week email course, the Sales Pipeline Course, to help you make more sales with our exclusive advice and insights.

 The crisis is over.
-Maybe you had to let one of the team members go.
+Maybe a team member left the company.
 Changes have occurred that may be long-term or even permanent.
-It's time to give your team the closure they need.
+It’s time to give your team the closure they need.

 First, take the time to recap what has happened, the actions you took, and the aftermath.
 Just like earlier, your team will likely have questions about the events that took place.
 If you had to dismiss a team member, they might question their job’s safety.
 If your budget was cut in half, they will wonder about its impact on their role and training.
 Leave no questions unanswered.